terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![moodboard.](images/inspiration-festival-colors.jpg)

-Our inspirations were typical Indian colors and combinations of them, illustrations and movie icons.
+Our inspirations were typical Indian colors and combinations of them.
+Also typical icons for movie and India.

 ### Sketch

 ![sketch](images/sketch-festival.jpg)

-We tried combinations of illustrations and create stories.
+We tried to make combinations of illustrations and create stories.

 ### The connecting element

 ![the connecting element](images/element-festival.jpg)

-The connecting element for the visual identity is the grid - symbolizes movie windows/screen, where takes place stories.
+The connecting element for the visual identity is the grid - symbolizes movie windows, where takes place stories.
 The grid means the system of Europe, orderliness.
 The colors and illustrations represent the diversity of India.

 ### Visual identity of festival